jonathanrocher/sprint_tutorial/doc/how_to_sprint.rst

         git clone https://github.com/<USER NAME>/sprint_tutorial

      (Whichever repository you clone will represent a "remote" and be called "origin".
-A remote is a repository you can pull from.
-Git allows multiple remotes to be defined on your local checked out code, in case you want to pull and push to/from different locations.)
+A remote is a repository you can pull from. ``git`` allows multiple remotes to be defined on your local checked out code, in case you want to pull and push to/from different locations.)

   #.
 Create a new development environment (if not already done).
 Build the
      project into your dev environment.
 Run the test suite.